pohlm01/master-thesis/2_preliminaries.typ

 However, in some cases, the verified information instead contains permissions or ownership without an identity.
 An example is the @rpki, which is used to secure @bgp announcements and, therefore, harden the security of routing on the internet~@rfc_rpki.

-The verified information and public key are combined with a cryptographic signature of the @ca to form a #emph([certificate]) that way.
+The verified information and public key are combined with a cryptographic signature of the @ca to form a #emph([certificate]).
 The common format to encode the verified information and signature is X.509.
 Later, a #gls("rp", long: true) can parse the certificate, verify the signature, and trust the signed information given that it trusts the @ca.